ak--47/mixpanel-import/README.md

 `mixpanel-import` implements Mixpanel's [`/import`](https://developer.mixpanel.com/reference/events#import-events), [`/engage`](https://developer.mixpanel.com/reference/profile-set), [`/groups`](https://developer.mixpanel.com/reference/group-set-property), and [`/lookup`](https://developer.mixpanel.com/reference/replace-lookup-table) APIs with [best practices](https://developer.mixpanel.com/reference/import-events#rate-limits), providing a clean, configurable interface to stream JSON (or NDJSON) files compliant with Mixpanel's [data model](https://developer.mixpanel.com/docs/data-structure-deep-dive).

-using [streams in node.js](https://nodejs.org/api/stream.html) high-throughput backfills are possible with no intermediate storage; this particularly useful for cloud/lambda data pipelines where rETL is not available.
+by implementing all interfaces as [streams in node.js](https://nodejs.org/api/stream.html), high-throughput backfills are possible with no intermediate storage and a low memory footprint.

 **note:** if you're trying to add real-time mixpanel tracking to a node.js web application - this module is **NOT** what you want; you want **[mixpanel-node](https://github.com/mixpanel/mixpanel-node)** the official node.js SDK.